geoff-project/coi/docs/tutorials/packaging.rst

     from setuptools import setup
     setup()

-If you use setuptools version 40.9 or later (which should be specified :ref:`in your pyproject.toml file <adding :file:\`pyproject.toml\` (optional)>`), you can completely remove the :file:`setup.py` file in this case.
+If you use Setuptools version 40.9 or later (which should be specified :ref:`in your pyproject.toml file <adding :file:\`pyproject.toml\` (optional)>`), you can completely remove the :file:`setup.py` file in this case.